Updated November 16, 2020

 When it comes to running payroll, your employees’ physical location is used to determine which payroll taxes should apply.
-Having employees in multiple states can add some layers of complexity to your calculations, so here’s a closer look at what you need to think about when you’re paying remote workers.
+Having employees in multiple states can add some layers of complexity to your calculations, so here’s a closer look at what you ought to think about when you’re paying remote workers.

 Whether you classify a worker as an employee or independent contractor matters to both your payroll calculations and the IRS.
 You have to withhold and pay state income taxes for most employees, but contractors are on the hook for their own taxes.